The terminology of income, benefits and returns

 Tourism and consumptive wildlife use generate the largest portions of conservancy returns.
 The merits of hunting as a conservation tool compared to photographic tourism are often debated intensely.
 CBNRM emphasises the importance of using the broadest range of indigenous resources possible, in order to enhance their value and ensure their protection, as well as the protection of large areas of natural habitat.

 The Namibian model illustrates the value of generating returns from both tourism and the consumptive use of wildlife.
 Rising returns are facilitated through strategic partnerships with the private sector, which offers specialised skills and market linkages.
 Capacity building and skills transfer create further benefits.
-The figures compare the benefits generated by these two important sectors since the commencement of conservancy creation in 1998.

 The complementary roles of sustainable consumptive wildlife use and joint-venture tourism operations